Benelli B76 vs MP3S at the Range

 What are the key differences between the Benelli B76 and the Benelli MP3S?

-The Benelli MP3S is a competition variant featuring a superior single-action-only trigger, a longer barrel, a longer sight radius, and adjustable sights.
-The B76 is a standard single-stack service pistol with a DA/SA action and fixed sights.
+The Benelli MP3S is a high-end competition variant of the B76.
+Key differences include the MP3S's superior single-action-only trigger, longer barrel, longer sight radius, and adjustable sights, compared to the B76's standard DA/SA trigger and fixed sights.

 How did the Benelli B76 and MP3S perform in accuracy tests?